 Camoglieres Crag

-The Camoglieres site, named after the hamlet, is a set of crags nestled in a beautiful, scenic, sunny and quiet little valley.
-South and southeast exposure and altitude of 1100 m.
-Here you climb on good gray/white limestone, often on notches and holes where technique is the master, although there is no shortage of more athletic routes.
+The Camoglieres site, named after the hamlet, is a collection of crags nestled in a beautiful valley, scenic, sunny, and peaceful.
+South and southeast exposure at an elevation of 1,100 m.
+Here you climb on good gray/white limestone, often on edges and pockets where technique is key, although there are also more athletic routes.

-Going up the Maira valley, shortly after the village of Lottulo, turn right and continue to climb in short order to the hamlet of Camoglieres where you can park near the Locanda del Silenzio.
+Going up the Maira Valley, shortly after the village of Lottulo, turn right and continue climbing briefly to the hamlet of Camoglieres, where you can park near the Locanda del Silenzio.

-We can choose between 4 sectors: the Classic (or Historic), which can be reached by following the Sentiero dei Ciclamini (Cyclamen Path) for about ten minutes; the Ferrata sector, which is located right at the base of it (5 minutes from the hamlet); the “Parete delle Farfalle” (Butterfly Wall), a few minutes to the left of the previous one (rock not always good); and finally the “Cappellaio Matto” (Mad Hatter) sector, small but interesting, located higher up, which can be reached in about 20 minutes of steep trail (the sector is found by leaving the path on the left to follow a short track).
+You can choose from 4 sectors: the Classic (or Historic), reached by following the Cyclamen Trail for about ten minutes, the Ferrata sector located right at the base of the via ferrata itself (5 minutes from the hamlet), the Butterfly Wall, a few minutes to the left of the previous one (rock not always good), and finally the Mad Hatter sector, small but interesting, located higher up, reached in about 20 minutes on a steep trail (the sector is found by leaving the trail on the left to follow a short track).

-The Camoglieres area is ideal in mid-season but also on fine winter days, being a decidedly sheltered and warm place.
+The Camoglieres area is ideal in spring and fall but also on nice winter days, being a decidedly sheltered and warm location.
 Not recommended on hot summer days.
-Good bolting and grades ranging from 4 to 7c for a total of about 70 pitches.
-Also worth mentioning is the presence of some multipitch routes with bolts, 3 to 5 pitches that are closer to the Ferrata and Mad Hatter sectors: to name one… “La crota dal Rancin”.
+Good bolting with expansion bolts and grades ranging from 4 to 7c for a total of about 70 pitches.
+Also worth noting is the presence of some multi-pitch bolted routes, from 3 to 5 pitches of rope located closer to the Ferrata and Mad Hatter sectors: to mention one… “La crota dal Rancin.”

 Useful links: